Outline of International Dispute Case

 Role of Japanese Lawyers

 Since the qualification of an attorney is recognized only in his/her own country, he/she cannot appear and argue as an attorney in a foreign court.
 Local law firms are responsible for handling legal proceedings in foreign countries.
 However, in many cases, simply throwing the case to a foreign law firm will not necessarily lead to a good resolution.
 It is important to communicate your company’s ideas to the local lawyer to ensure accurate communication.
-In addition, foreign law firms charge on a time-charge basis, so unless Japanese lawyers intervene to curb their high charges, legal fees may become extremely high.
+In addition, foreign law firms charge on a time-charge basis, so unless Japanese lawyers intervene to curb their high charges, legal fees can be extremely high.
 Since foreign law firms do not know what kind of company the Japanese company itself is, they often feel more comfortable having a Japanese lawyer act as an intermediary.

 Translation of documents related to international litigation